swcarpentry/python-intermediate-mosquitoes/02-modularization-documentation.md

        0    1
     0  0 -0.5
     1  0  0.5
 ~~~

-### Challenge
+> ## Testing {.challenge}

-1. Test your temperature conversion function to make sure it's working
+> Test your temperature conversion function to make sure it's working
-   (think about some temperatures that you easily know the conversion for).
+> (think about some temperatures that you easily know the conversion for).

+> ## Documenting {.challenge}
-2. Add documentation to both the temperature conversation function and the analysis function.
+> Add documentation to both the temperature conversion function
+> and the analysis function.

 ## Looping over files

 So now our code looks something like this:

 ~~~ {.python}
 import pandas as pd